Resume

 • Automated high-throughput quality control workflows to enable 24-hour client turnaround

-Postdoctoral Researcher (Jun.
+Postdoctoral Researcher, Neuroscience (Jun.
 2018 – Jan.
 2022)

 University of Texas Southwestern Medical Center (Dallas, TX)